-38 states with legalized cannabis.
-38 versions of cannabis laws.
-All with the same objective—to ensure consumer product safety.
-Commonly, state laws point to federal standards that exist for child resistance (Poison Prevention Packaging Act (PPPA)), pesticides (Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA)) and food handling (Food Safety Modernization Act (FSMA)).
+38 states have legalized cannabis.
+38 versions of cannabis laws all with the same objective—to ensure consumer product safety.
+Commonly, state laws point to federal standards that exist for child resistance (Poison Prevention Packaging Act (PPPA)), pesticides (Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA)), and food handling (Food Safety Modernization Act (FSMA)).

-That said, between the 38 states, there’s plenty of differences and those show up in the nitty-gritty details that appear on the product label—health warnings, regulatory statements, THC symbols, THC limits and more.
+That said, between the 38 states, there are plenty of differences, and those show up in the nitty-gritty details that appear on the product label—health warnings, regulatory statements, THC symbols, THC limits, and more.

-This fragmented regulatory environment creates confusion, cost and risk.
-It also challenges brand owners and licensees to be thorough in their discussions around costs and responsibilities.
-Planning for packaging & labeling in advance will help maintain brand integrity, control costs, and ensure compliance across states.
+This fragmented regulatory environment creates confusion, cost, and risk.
+It also forces brand owners and licensees to talk about costs and responsibilities in a thorough way.
+Planning for packaging and labeling in advance will help maintain brand integrity, control costs, and ensure compliance across states.
 Here are some of the nitty-gritty details to consider:

-Within labeling regulations, some states specify easy-to-read fonts (e.g., Arial, Helvetica, Times Roman), font style (e.g., bold, all capitals), and font size (e.g., 1/16” is the minimum in some, 1/12” in others).
-Illinois relies on reasonable judgment – “Warning statements should be of a size that is legible and readily visible to a consumer inspecting a package.”
-If you may have any questions on legibility, think about what an inspector may say.
+Within labeling regulations, some states specify easy-to-read fonts (e.g., Arial, Helvetica, Times Roman), font styles (e.g., bold, all capitals), and font sizes (e.g., 1/16” is the minimum in some, 1/12” in others).
+Illinois relies on reasonable judgment: “Warning statements should be of a size that is legible and readily visible to a consumer inspecting a package.”
+If you have any questions about legibility, think about what an inspector may say.

 Warnings & Regulatory Statements

 Regulatory statements, like warnings, are usually provided verbatim.
-The statements can be age requirements, health authority disclaimers or testing disclaimers.
-Always required is the manufacturer name, contact information and a version of “keep away” from children and animals.
+The statements can be age requirements, health authority disclaimers, or testing disclaimers.
+Always required are the manufacturer’s name, contact information, and a version of “keep away” from children and animals.

-Edible labels are regulated the same as consumer packaged foods so must include ingredients, allergens, nutritional values, but some states require more or different information.
-For example, depending on the state, consumers are warned that edible “effects may be delayed.”
-In Massachusetts, Illinois, New Jersey and Maryland, the label specifies the delay could be “2 or more hours.”
-In Maine, New York, the warning says “4 hours or more.”
-Other states simply warn without a quantitative measure, or fail to mention it.
+Edible labels are regulated the same as consumer packaged foods, so they must include ingredients, allergens, and nutritional values, but some states require more or different information.
+For example, depending on the state, people are told that the effects of edibles “may take longer than expected.”
+In Massachusetts, Illinois, New Jersey, and Maryland, the label specifies the delay could be “2 or more hours.”
+In Maine and New York, the warning says “4 hours or more.”
+Other states simply warn without a quantitative measure or fail to mention it.

-One of the more obvious examples of differing labeling requirements between states is the THC symbol.
-Starting with CA and CO, each state that legalized cannabis chose to design and adopt a unique THC symbol (with the exception of ME, VT and MA, which share one).
-In 2020, Doctors for Cannabis Regulation proposed a universal THC symbol, the “International Intoxicating Cannabis Product Symbol (IICPS)”.
+The THC symbol is a good example of how different states have different labeling rules.
+Starting with California and Colorado, each state that legalized cannabis chose to design and adopt a unique THC symbol (with the exception of Maine, Vermont, and Massachusetts, which share one).
+In 2020, Doctors for Cannabis Regulation proposed a universal THC symbol, the “International Intoxicating Cannabis Product Symbol (IICPS).”
 In 2022, ASTM International recognized the symbol and published the Standard Specification for International Symbol for Identifying Consumer Products Containing Intoxicating Cannabinoids and it’s starting to take hold in the U.S.

 Batch Specific Information

 This is the label that is printed on site and applied to a finished package.
-Again, requirements may differ between states but typically, at a minimum, this label will include a batch number, product identifier, manufacture date, weight, package date, test date and cannabinoid potency values, and more.
+Again, requirements may differ between states, but typically, at a minimum, this label will include a batch number, product identifier, manufacture date, weight, package date, test date, cannabinoid potency values, and more.

-A growing segment of consumers are becoming more educated and seeking to make informed decisions about the cannabis products they are inhaling, ingesting or applying.
-Beyond THC and CBD potency, they want to know about other cannabinoids, terpenes and flavonoids.
+A growing segment of consumers is becoming more educated and seeking to make informed decisions about the cannabis products they are inhaling, ingesting, or applying.
+Beyond THC and CBD potency, they want to know about other cannabinoids, terpenes, and flavonoids.
 For them, QR codes that link to this information are highly valued.
 Is this part of your brand strategy?

-When designing the package for any one state, it’s important to create a template batch label and specify on the label artwork where it will be applied.
-This way, you will avoid stickers covering your beautiful branding or worse, obscuring regulatory content.
+When designing a package for a single state, it is critical to create a template batch label and specify where it will be applied on the label artwork.
+This way, you will avoid stickers covering your beautiful branding or, worse, obscuring regulatory content.

-Cannabis packaging suppliers offer a wide range of containers designed to meet federal child resistance regulations.
+Cannabis packaging companies offer a wide range of containers that meet federal rules about keeping kids from getting into them.
 (Request certification documentation for your records.)
-Other considerations are the brand strategy.
+Other considerations include the brand strategy.
 What’s the “look and feel”?
 Simple for the budget-conscious, premium for the luxury buyer?
-Will you be offering single servings, multiple servings, how many flavors/strains?
+Will you be offering single servings, multiple servings, and how many flavors or strains?

 The variation in labeling regulations between 38 states is in the nitty-gritty details.
-Brand owners & licensees that take a strategic approach to expansion will minimize cost of goods, maintain brand integrity and ensure compliant labeling in each state they sell.
+Brand owners and licensees that take a strategic approach to expansion will minimize the cost of goods, maintain brand integrity, and ensure compliant labeling in each state they sell.